Venya2104/Venya-Jeevan-/README.md

 **III.
 ADDING ILLUSTRATIONS AND MUSIC:**

 **Most fun part :) and also I realised there are a lot of alignment changed I need to do.
-So this work is currently underway along with the work of adding music.**
+So this work is currently underway along with the work of adding music And all the illustration is done in procreate.**

 **A look at the Title Card and landing page of the game:**